-While there is a much higher onus on a student who gets injured to show that there was negligence or breach of duty, with a teacher, they enjoy the same standard of care as any employee in the workplace.
+While there is a much higher onus on a student who gets injured to show that there was negligence or a breach of duty, with regards to a teacher, they enjoy the same standard of care as any employee in the workplace.
 The legal principles involved include the general common law of negligence and health and safety legislation.

 High Risk Areas

 In the case of high-risk areas, considerations will include whether or not there were appropriate safety mechanisms in place, whether or not the machinery should have had safety bars on it and that kind of thing.
 Obvious examples would include: